tripleee/SmokeDetector-wiki/Commands.md

  - `!!/help` - Shows a small help message about SmokeDetector.
  - `!!/apiquota` - Shows the remaining API quota of SmokeDetector.
  - `!!/queuestatus` - Shows the queue status of BodyFetcher.
- - `!!/blame` - Only active in [The Tavern](http://chat.meta.stackexchange.com/rooms/89/tavern-on-the-meta), chooses randomly from a list of people who have talked recently in the room.
+ - `!!/blame` - Chooses randomly from a list of people who have talked recently in the room.
  - `!!/lick`, `!!/wut`, `!!/coffee`, `!!/tea`, and `!!/brownie` - better versions of `!!/alive`.
  - `!!/location` - Replies with the current location, as set in the `config` file
  - `!!/test <string>` - Runs `<string>` against the filter as if it appeared in a question body.